databricks/spark-training/strata_2013/index.md

 One of these 4 nodes is the master node, responsible for scheduling tasks as well as maintaining the HDFS metadata (a.k.a.
 HDFS name node).
 The other 3 are the slave nodes on which tasks are actually executed.
 You will mainly interact with the master node.
-If you haven't already, let's ssh onto the master node:
+If you haven't already, let's ssh onto the master node (see instructions above).

-    ssh -i <key_file> root@<master_node_hostname>

-On the cluster, run the `ls` command and you will see a number of directories.
+Once you've used SSH to log into the master, run the `ls` command and you will see a number of directories.
 Some of the more important ones are listed below:

 - Templates for exercises: